Bald–hairy: Usage

-The pattern is believed to have become well known during the period of Leonid Brezhnev's leadership.
 In the middle of the 1990s some humorously predicted that bald Gennady Zyuganov would "inevitably" win the 1996 presidential election and thus replace non-bald Boris Yeltsin.
-In modern Russia the pattern is a frequent subject for jokes and cartoons.
-It is often used in political journalism:
+A similar "prediction" was made about Dmitri Medvedev:

 "Bald, hairy, bald, hairy, bald, hairy—that's how we elect our leaders," my St Petersburg friend quips when I ask if she voted in the presidential elections.
 "Think about it: Lenin was bald, Stalin was hairy; Krushchev was bald, Brezhnev was hairy; Gorbachev was bald, Yeltsin was hairy—and Putin is practically bald.
 Medvedev had to win."